Cate S. Anstöter

 April

-Cate gave an inited talk at the COSMOS programme grant ECR Workshop: Career Development and Science
+Cate gave an invited talk and panel discussion at the COSMOS programme grant ECR Workshop: Career Development and Science.

 January

-Perturbing Pentalene invited paper is online at PhysChemPhys!
+Perturbing Pentalene invited paper is online at ChemPhysChem.

 2024